ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Industrial Screen Printing Anomaly Detection Dataset: ISP-AD

 \subsubsection{Data Splits}

 The aim of this publication is to advance research in solving real-world industrial inspection problems by leveraging both synthetic and available real defects accumulated during production processes.
 Therefore, supervised and unsupervised datasets for each optical modality, acquired from the factory floor, have been created.
-The supervised training data splits include up to approximately \num{100000} augmented fault-free patches and \num{100000} synthetic defective patches.
-Additionally, real defective patches, extracted from defective samples, are categorized into two distinct defect groups: area and points.
+The supervised training splits include up to approximately \num{100000} augmented fault-free patches and \num{100000} synthetic defective patches, forming a large-scale balanced synthetic training stream.
+Additionally, real defective patches, extracted from defective samples representing various defect classes, are categorized into two groups: "area" and "points".
 For unsupervised approaches, the fault-free training data includes up to 3678 patches in LSM-1, with reduced splits containing a maximum of 500 patches available for all modalities.
 These smaller splits are designed to minimize computational effort for e.g. memory demanding methods.
 The test data for both supervised and unsupervised approaches is identical, mimicking typical imbalanced inspection data distributions.
 Table \ref{tabA1} summarizes the proposed dataset with its synthetic and real defects available for supervision.